Codecademy/docs/content/d3/concepts/selection/terms/enter/enter.md

 ---
 Title : '.enter()'
-Description: 'Adding, deleting, and rearranging elements as needed to correspond with the data previously linked through selection.data() method'
+Description: 'Adds missing elements as necessary to correspond with the linked data.'
 Subjects:
 - 'Data Visualization'
 - 'Computer Science'